Phantom Blood: DIO

 - Adaptation Dye-Job: Whatever color they're supposed to be, his cheekmarks are pink in the anime and turquoise in All-Star Battle.

-- Ambiguously Bi: Caesar's Establishing Character Moment shows him to be quite the lothario around women, but at one point Messina cheekily teases him for his affection towards Joseph, telling him he has a crush on Joseph that's worse than a woman's, and Caesar notably doesn't deny the accusation.
-That the first thing he does upon reuniting with Joseph is a stock Tsundere reaction, also doesn't help his case.
+- Ambiguously Bi: Caesar's Establishing Character Moment shows him to be quite the lothario around women, but at one point Messina cheekily teases him◊ for his affection towards Joseph, jokingly describing him as having fallen harder in love with Joseph than any of the various women he's been with (comparing him to a Smitten Teenage Girl in the Japanese no less).
+Caesar for his part does not deny the accusation.
+That the first thing he does upon reuniting with Joseph◊ is a stock Tsundere reaction, also doesn't help his case.
+His Character Signature Song also has lyrics of him speaking about his love for someone who is implied to be Joseph.

 - Anyone Can Die: Runs in the family; he's killed in a combination of being fatally wounded by Wamuu's Holy Sandstorm, before being completely crushed underneath a section of stone ceiling just as he finishes using the last of his Hamon to help Joseph.